sogaiu/alc.index-defs/README.md

 ### How Does It Work?

 All of the heavy-lifting is done by [clj-kondo's analysis capability](https://github.com/borkdude/clj-kondo/analysis).

 To determine exactly what bits of code are to be analyzed, a classpath is required.
-By default, the files `shadow-cljs.edn`, `deps.edn`, `project.clj`, and `build.boot` are searched for.
-If any of these is found, the command that uses it (e.g. `shadow-cljs`, `clj`, `lein`, or `boot`) is invoked to compute a classpath.
+By default, a search is performed for the files `shadow-cljs.edn`, `deps.edn`, `project.clj`, and `build.boot`.
+The first one located is used to decide which command to employ for classpath computation.
+The corresponding commands are: `shadow-cljs`, `clj`, `lein`, and `boot`.

-Sometimes auto-detection doesn't produced the desired result, in which case one of the following options can be specified:
+Sometimes auto-detection doesn't produce the desired result, in which case one of the following options can be specified:

 * `:method` - one of `:shadow-cljs`, `:clj`, `:lein`, or `:boot`
 * `:paths` - a classpath string, e.g.`"src:/home/user/.m2/repository/com/cognitect/transit-java/0.8.337/transit-java-0.8.337.jar"` or `"src/clj/clojure"`